Ver2X/mclang/README.md

 in C , array is a lanuage sugar, it is a pointer with number of element, but is could be modify "not a lvalue"

-for AST and size and len
+for AST and Size and len

 ```c++
 typedef enum